 Lung cancer in non-smokers is more common than you think

 Around 6,000 people who have never smoked die from lung cancer each year.
-Some experts believe that because it's primarily seen as a 'smoker's disease', lung cancer doesn't get the attention or funding it deserves.
-We explore how such stigma affects patients and the risk factors for the condition.
+Some experts believe that because it's primarily seen as a 'smoker's disease, lung cancer doesn't get the attention or funding it deserves.
+We explore how such stigma affects lung cancer patients and the risk factors for the condition.

 After breast cancer, lung cancer is the second most common type of cancer for women aged 25-74.
 It's also still thought of as a smoker's disease.

 But a recent study estimated last year that around 6,000 people who'd never smoked died from the disease.
 Although smoking (which doctors call a 'modifiable risk') accounts for 86% of lung cancers, too often we have no control over a diagnosis like this.

 Liz Bradley [no relation to Dr Simon Bradley, mentioned below], 42, is a mother of three.
 When she was younger she competed at the World Championships for rowing, and more recently she sang in a choir.
 She has never smoked.
 Her lung cancer diagnosis came out of the blue.
 Doctors spotted it at stage 3 while screening for a burst abdominal cyst, and she went through treatment last year, followed by another surgery.
 She finished chemotherapy this year.